AdobeDocs/graphql-mesh-gateway/src/pages/gateway/transforms.md

 ## Handler vs mesh transforms

 When adding a transform to your mesh, you can choose to have the transform affect a single source (handler) or the entire mesh.
+The following examples use [`prefix` transforms](../reference/transforms/prefix.md), which are the preferred method of avoiding conflicting object names across multiple schemas.

 The following example uses the `prefix` transform to prefix "REST_" to all queries and mutations from the REST source.